SolninjaA/arch-linux-help/README.md

 # Arch / Linux help
 A repository for issues I have come across during my time in Arch Linux, and fixes for them.
 Granted, veteran Arch / Linux users may find these problems / fixes obvious.

 ### The issues / fixes have been split to seperate pages.
-When you see the header to a problem click the hyperlink / link to find the fix.
+When you see the header to a problem click the hyperlink to find the fix.